ibrasec/pymscoader_1.7/README.rst

 user@user:~$python pymscoader

-The script will ask you to enter the username, the password and the enable password (if avilable - you could just type Enter if there is no enable passsowrd), then it will read the ip_list.txt file loading all available ip addresses ( which can be written as a subnet ex: 10.0.0.0/24 or just as an ip address 10.0.0.1) and read all the show commands found on "show_cmds.txt" file, then it will ssh into all of the targeted devices (ip addresses) and excute the commands one by one, there is a certain time delay between every two commands in order not to overload the CPU with requests, the result will be stored on a directory called offlinecopies, if you go into this directory you will find as much files as the number of successfully logged-in devices, here is a tree view of what you would see if the program managed to access these ip addresses (10.1.1.1, 192.168.1.2, 172.16.5.5)
+The script will ask you to enter the username, the password and the enable password (if avilable - you could just type Enter if there is no enable passsowrd), then it will read the ip_list.txt file loading all available ip addresses ( which can be written as a subnet ex: 10.0.0.0/24 or just as an ip address 10.0.0.1) and read all the commands found on "commands.txt" file, then it will ssh into all of the targeted devices (ip addresses) and excute the commands one by one, there is a certain time delay between every two commands in order not to overload the CPU with requests, the result will be stored on a directory called offlinecopies, if you go into this directory you will find as much files as the number of successfully logged-in devices, here is a tree view of what you would see if the program managed to access these ip addresses (10.1.1.1, 192.168.1.2, 172.16.5.5)

 offlinecopies